Our Top 10 Trailing Houseplants

 A famous study by NASA discovered that some plants are air-purifiers, removing harmful toxins from the air by absorbing gases through their leaves and roots.
 They also remove carbon dioxide from the air through the process of photosynthesis.
 Check out our product descriptions to find your favourite air-purifying trailing houseplants.

-There’s nothing we love more than answering your questions so if you have any trailing plant questions, please do get in touch with us at [email protected].
+There’s nothing we love more than answering your questions.
+So, if you have questions about our top 10 trailing houseplants or other plants in general, please do get in touch with us today.
 If you need any advice on how to grow and care for your trailing plants – we’d be more than happy to help.
 Until next time!

 Lots of love, Team TLB xx